Huize (HUIZ) and Its Competitors Financial Review

 |2.41

-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 7.01%.
-Given Huize’s peers higher possible upside, analysts plainly believe Huize has less favorable growth aspects than its peers.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 6.85%.
+Given Huize’s rivals higher possible upside, analysts plainly believe Huize has less favorable growth aspects than its rivals.

-This table compares Huize and its peers’ net margins, return on equity and return on assets.
+This table compares Huize and its rivals revenue, earnings per share (EPS) and valuation.

 |Huize